 These are crucial issues, so make sure to do your research thoroughly before you buy.
 If you can’t speak to her about it, try to speak with her friends or family.
 In most cases, the answer will be “the larger the better,” but it’s always good to know what her minimum expectations are.

-The second most important issue you’ll have to figure out when buying a certified diamond is what diamond shape is your girlfriend expecting?
+The second most important issue you’ll have to figure out when buying a diamond is what diamond shape is your girlfriend expecting?
 The answer to this question is purely a matter of aesthetics.
 There’s no calculation you can make that will tell you what she wants.

 For this question, more than any other, try consulting her friends.
-Very probably, she’s mentioned it before to one of them.
+Very possibly, she’s mentioned it before to one of them.
 If you simply can’t get the answer, and you absolutely do not want to ask her, then the safest bet is the Round Brilliant.

 The Most Common Shape

 Rounds are the most common diamond shape by far.
 Most sites have a 30-day return policy, so if you order it close enough to the proposal date, and you get it wrong, you can always send it back and buy what she really wants.

 Keep in mind, however, that shape can affect a loose diamond’s price.
 All else being equal, round brilliant loose diamonds cost more than the other shapes (generally called “fancy shapes”).
 This is a beautiful 1.00ct round diamond for $6,200.
 This cushion cut with identical color and clarity is only $3,500.